Quick Quiz

 Option b – Governor of the State

-(a) The Governor of a State can appoint, post, promote district judges in consultation with state High Court.
+(a) The Governor appoints, posts, and promotes district judges in consultation with the High Court.

-(b) The Chief Minister shall be appointed by the governor.
+(b) The Chief Minister is appointed by the Governor.

-(c) The salary and allowances of the Chief Minister are determined by the State Legislature from time to time.
+(c) The Chief Minister’s salary and allowances are decided by the State Legislature.

 (d) None of the above

-Option b – The Chief Minister shall be appointed by the governor
+Option b – The Chief Minister is appointed by the Governor

-Consider the following statements.
-I. The Chief Minister furnishes to the Governor such information relating to the administration of the state of affairs and proposals of legislation as he may call for (Article 167).
+Which of the following statements about the Chief Minister is correct?
+I. The Chief Minister provides the Governor with information on State administration and legislative proposals as requested (Article 167).
 II.
-Chief Minister acts as the sole channel of Communication between his Ministers and Governor.
-Which of the above statements is/are correct?
+The Chief Minister acts as the sole channel of Communication between the Council of Ministers and the Governor.

 (a) Only I